aryan1519/SkimLit/README.md

 * While displaying positions of the labels can be adjusted (Eg conclusion,results in the end objective,etc in the beginning).

+* Trained only for 3 epochs.
+Can be trained for longer with callbacks.

 * The model can be fine tuned to get better results.

 * Feature Engineering may help in improvement (line numbers and total lines in abstract can be used differently).

+* USE is used instead of GloVe(used in paper).
+Results can be compared.

+* Replacing USE with BERT PubMed expert (pretrained on PubMed texts) may improve results.